 The building of the Barn was part of an ambitious plan to redevelop a derelict site located on a prominent position at the entrance to Ardgay and to the County of Sutherland.
 The project aimed to contribute to wider area economic regeneration by complimenting private and community sector investment.

 A community consultation event was held in October 2015 and a questionnaire was made available for the community to make their views known to the Trust.

-This is an opportunity to bring forth new economic activity to Ardgay and to create employment opportunities.
-It will increase the number of visitors and create a new mixed-use site with a space for public engagement.
+The redevelopment was viewed as an opportunity to bring forth new economic activity to Ardgay and to create employment opportunities by creating a new mixed-use site with a space for public engagement.

 Demolition of the derelict Lady Ross building was finished in October 2016 and work on the new facility started in April 2017 carried out by contractors William Gray Construction Ltd. The Barn was completed on schedule in November 2017.
 A new village square has also been created as part of the project.

 The Barn provides six business spaces which opened for business at the beginning of December 2017 and are all already rented out to local businesses ranging from therapists Serenity and hairdressers Hair @ The Barn, Interior Design studio Tweed at Heart, and Heaven Bikes; to Business Gateway and CH Architecture.
 The Kyle of Sutherland Development Trust has moved all its team into an office in The Barn.

 The Barn also has a fully equipped kitchen and meeting room for seven people which is available by the hour.
 Fully equipped with wi-fi, photocopying and scanning facilities, the Trust can also provide call answering and general office services.
 The building is just across the road from the train station, local bus service and has access to free dedicated parking.